junxit/us-congress-bills-113/bill.md

 It is the sense of Congress that this joint resolution may also be referred to as the “Flight Safety Act”.

-This joint resolution may be cited as the Federal Aviation Administration Continuing Appropriations Resolution, 2014.
+This joint resolution may be cited as the “Federal Aviation Administration Continuing Appropriations Resolution, 2014”.